-Halloween is fast approaching.
-Have you exorcised your school communications program of its demons?
+Halloween is near.
+Have you exorcised your school communications program of its goblins?

 For many schools, Facebook can become a hairy, frightening monster that not even the angriest mob will approach.
 If all of your status updates lead directly to your school website, your Facebook page has become a Frankenstein.
 It’s alive!

 Instead, use my ‘Rule of Thirds’ for feeding the Facebook monster.
 Just a third of your status updates should be directly related to your school and link back to your website.
 Another third should be thought pieces and resources that parents will find engaging.
 The final third should be devoted to feel-good posts, focusing on the students and staff that make your school special.
 Try not to let this ratio get out of balance to ensure that you Facebook page maintains its humanity.